inbo/tutorials/content/tutorials/spatial_standards_vector/index.md

 library(inborutils)
 ```

-You find a bit more background about ‘why and what’, regarding the below
+You will find a bit more background about ‘why and what’, regarding the
-open standards, in [a separate
+below open standards, in [a separate
 post](../../articles/geospatial_standards/) on this website.

 In short, the GeoPackage and GeoJSON formats are ideal for exchange,